 Done.

-We'll got the biggest tax cuts in history.
+We've got the biggest tax cuts in history.

 Oh, you know what?

-All these businesses that have trillions of dollars parked overseas, let's incentivize them to bring their money here so they can build factories in Wisconsin, Ohio, Pennsylvania, Ohio, you know, all these, all Michigan, all these countries, all these states that need them.
+All these businesses that have trillions of dollars parked overseas, let's incentivize them to bring their money here so they can build factories in Wisconsin, Ohio, Pennsylvania, Ohio, you know, all these, Michigan, all these countries, all these states that need them.

 And so that's also happening.

-All right, imagine this.
+Imagine, all right, imagine this.

-Imagine nobody thought these things would happen so far with little Rocket Man.
+Imagine nobody thought these things would happen so far with Little Rocket Man.

 Let's say maybe we can actually, on a humanitarian basis, maybe people that are starving might actually get some food.